-Name of individuals, agency, or donartmont rosponsible f or the discriminate
+Name of individuals, agency, or NAME: department responsible fo ADDRESS: tory action(s): PHONE:

-NAME: ADDRESS: HONE:

-1

-2
+1 2

 3

-Names of persons/witnesses or others whom we may cor tact for additional information to
+Names of persons/witnesses or others whom we may con tact for addition al information to

-support or clarify your complair nt.
-(Attach additional page s if necessary)
+support or clarify your complain

-NAME: ADDRESS: PI HONE:
+NAME: ADDRESS: PHONE:

-1

 3

-4

-Please provide any additional in , that you believe
+4Please provide any additional in formation and for photogr la that you baliava

-will assist with an investigation. r necessary)
+will assist with an investigation. ie, triat you believe

-Photographs submitted with co Section IV:
+Photographs submitted with cor ' i ilecessary)

+Section IV: p.at [] res [] res

-Have you previously filed a Title VI complaint with this YES NO
+Have you previously filed a Title agency?
+VI complaint with this YES NO

-agency?
-TL3 NO

-Have you filed this complaint w ith any other Federal, Stat e, or local agency, or with any Federal
+Have you filed this complaint wi th any other Federal, Stat e, or local agency v, or with any Federal

-or State court?

-[]Yes []No
+or State court? , , , , , , , , , , , , , , , , , , , , -, ,,,

+[] Yes [] No

 If yes, check all that apply:

 [] Federal Agency:

 []State Agency: ourt

 [] Local Agency:

-Please provide information abo ut a contact person at the agency/court whe re the complaint
+Please provide information about was filed. ut a contact person at the agency/court wh nere the complaint

-was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section V:

 Do you have an attorney regarding this matter? [] yes [] no

-If yes, please provide attorney's contact information.
+f yes, please provide attorney's contact information.

 Name of Law Firm:

 Name of Representing Attorney:

 Mailing Address:

 Telephone number:

 Briefly explain what remedy or action you are seeking for the alleged discrimination:

-You may attach any written materials or other information that you think is relevant to your complaint.
+ou may attach any written materials or other information that you think is relevant to your complain int.

-We cannot accept an unsigned complaint.
+/e cannot accept an unsigned complaint.
 Please sign and date the complaint form below:

+gnature Date

+ease submit this form in person at the address below or mail this form to: